-Gloria does read low-brow novels, which was something of a feat in an era of widespread illiteracy.
-However, the narrative voice persists in discrediting her by discounting her practicality, not to mention any type of cerebrality, and in lieu of this, reduces her to an object of titillation.
+Gloria does read low-brow novels, something of a feat in an era of widespread illiteracy.
+However, the narrative voice persists in discrediting her by discounting her practicality, not to mention any type of cerebrality, and instead reduces her to an object of titillation.
 Her orphanhood paradoxically confirms her inherent amorality, for during this period, ‘abandoned orphans’ were deemed in need of a protection and surveillance by the omnipotent Patronato de Protección de la Mujer, the state body established to monitor female morality.
 Ironically, in a supposedly ultra-Christian society that glorified the orphan in postwar films such as the 1955 film, Marcelino, pan y vino, Gloria’s orphanhood does not inspire compassion, but bears the stigma of the lack of a sound patriarchal heritage, and underlies her social marginalization.
 Even Gloria’s participation in the postwar culture of evasion marks her as a deviant.
 Andrew A. Anderson contends that Gloria’s disillusionment with her marriage is compounded by the disjuncture between reality and the elevated expectations fomented by her limited reading of romance novels and viewing of films.
 Certainly, she adopts the conventional novelistic and filmic love tropes to legitimize her love for Juan, describing their relationship as ‘una película’ (27).
 However, for morally suspect women who lacked a solid grounding in Christian ethics, perusal of cultural texts was thought to only stimulate their innate licentiousness.

-The family’s lambasting of Gloria’s countermanding of normative female behaviour, her lack of education, and her sexuality conceal their real gripes: her economic productivity and her working class background.
+The family’s lambasting of Gloria’s countermanding of normative female behaviour, her lack of education, and her sexuality conceal their real gripes, namely, her economic productivity and her working class background.
 Invoking his imaginary earning power, the grandmother’s reverential attitude towards Juan is manifest in her chastisement of Andrea and Gloria for plotting against such a supposedly good provider.
 Disingenously, she describes Juan as ‘un hombre bueno, que viste y que da de comer a su niño y que por las noches le pasea para que su mujer duerma tranquila’ (153).
 The grandmother’s humouring of Juan’s deluded self-aggrandizement omits Gloria’s economic contribution, and mendaciously attributes the main provider role to Juan.
-Deprived of the agency, power, and pecuniary worth afforded by gainful employment and bourgeois status, Juan judges Gloria’s work and sexuality to be exceptional sites in which to exert control and restore a faltering self-esteem.
+Deprived of the agency, power and pecuniary worth afforded by gainful employment and bourgeois status, Juan judges Gloria’s work and sexuality to be exceptional sites in which to exert control and restore his faltering self-esteem.
 Discounting her ready self-endangerment in aid of the family finances, Juan accuses her of being lackadaisical: ‘dice que soy una bestia que no haga más que dormir’ (218), despite the fact that it is her practical approach to their finances that has literally put meat, the symbol par excellence of male economic power, on the table that day (215).